Hearing protection hanging on a hook.

 Ergonomics

-EHSO has created training and resources to assist UM employees in adjusting their office workstations to fit their needs and comfort.
+EHSO has developed training and resources to assist University of Manitoba employees in adjusting their office workstations to support comfort and individual needs.
+Our goal is to help create safe and comfortable work environments through proper ergonomic practices.

-For tasks that require you to go beyond a computer-based workstation (e.g., pushing, pulling, lifting and carrying materials), information is available through the UM Learn-based course “Ergonomic training – Material Handling”.
+This course was built for tasks that require you to go beyond a computer-based workstation (e.g., pushing, pulling, lifting and carrying materials).
 You may be required to take this training depending on your role at the University of Manitoba.
-The option to self-enroll is available as well.

 Hearing Conservation and Noise Control